erlangpack/erlang-oauth/README.txt

 from http:request/4.
 Type "make termie", or look at oauth_test:termie/0 for a working example.
 Thanks Andy!

+Alternatively, you can use oauth_request:header/6 to generate an HTTP Authorization header, as described by http://oauth.net/core/1.0/#auth_header.
+This isn't (currently) integrated into oauth:get and oauth:post, so you would need to use http:request/4 directly in this case.

 Who can I contact if I have another question?
 ---------------------------------------------